taoblockchain/tao-core/doc/tor.md

   HiddenServicePort 17170 127.0.0.1:17170

-The directory can be different of course, but (both) port numbers should be equal to your tao-daemon's P2P listen port (17170 by default).
+The directory can be different of course, but (both) port numbers should be equal to your taod's P2P listen port (17170 by default).

 -externalip=X   You can tell litecoin about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above